 - Actively Looking For Project Manager Roles

 When you use these phrases, you’re wasting valuable space!

 Nobody out there is searching for people who are “looking for new opportunities,” they’re searching for people with skills who can help them achieve their goals.

 And nobody is dropping everything to read more about someone who is “seeking summer internships.”

 Instead, you want to focus in on the skills you DO have – the things you bring to the table.
-Show me what you’ve been working on the put yourself in a position to make the jump back into your target role:
+Show me what you’ve been working on and how you put yourself in a position to make the jump back into your target role.

 - What courses have you been taking?

 - What education / projects are you working on?

 For example, if you’re unemployed and you want to be a graphic designer, talk to me about the courses you’ve been taking to improve your skills and show me the portfolio you’ve been working on since your last job!

 Here’s an headline example: